canonical/certification-docs/Self-Test_Guide.rst

 #.
 Run the certification tests by typing an appropriate command, such as::

-    $ certify-18.04
+    $ certify-20.04

    In some cases, though, another command may be necessary:

-   - If you're testing an Ubuntu 16.04 installation, you must change the version number.
+   - If you're testing another Ubuntu version, you must change the version number.

    - More exotic options, including running a limited set of tests, are described in `Appendix B - Re-Testing and Installing Updated Tests`_.